The Rise of Curbside Pickup: Temporary or Here to Stay?

 How does curbside pickup work?

-While there’s a slight variation among stores, curbside pickup starts with shoppers selecting products and paying online.
+While there’s a slight variation among stores, BOPIS starts with shoppers selecting products and paying online.
 Then, they’ll pick up their order without entering the store.
 The staff will bring out the products and load them into their trunk.

 Curbside pickup thrives today as customers lessen physical store visits and retailers become distribution centers.
-Let’s look at the interesting ways retailers implement curbside pickup.
+Let’s look at the interesting ways retailers implement BOPIS.

 - Chili’s has a designated spot with a Curbside Pickup sign.